pritamraymng/Codes/README.md

 (d) Texture Features File                           : https://drive.google.com/drive/folders/1TpaGRqVTySuPr_KVA2am6QDc6nSGS-fw?usp=sharing

-Details of the codes are listed as below:
+Details of the codes and visualisation links in Wandb are listed as below:

 1. The pre-trained ResNet-50 model was combined 'with' handcrafted features.
 The highest validation accuracy was found by running 20 sweeps of hyperparameters.
 File name: "resnet_handcode.ipynb".
 The runs in wandb can be seen here: https://wandb.ai/ma23m018-indian-institute-of-technology-madras/mtech_project2?nw=nwuserma23m018